Bring as many perspectives as possible into decision making

 Why it’s important to us

 We’re making decisions that affect lots of people across our region.
-We believe that having a wide variety of perspectives and backgrounds at the table makes for better decisions.
+We believe that having a wide variety of perspectives and backgrounds at the table helps us be more effective in meeting our goals to make this region better for everyone.

 How we’re doing

-For job openings on our staff, we share the opportunity with as many people as possible.
+Our goals are similar for the people that are on staff at Bush.
+When we have job openings, we share the opportunity with as many people as possible.
 We post the openings on a variety of websites and forums and invite anyone to share the opportunity with their own networks.
-We want a wide range of qualified applicants so that we can select individuals that will help us best serve a very diverse region.
+We want a wide range of qualified applicants so that we can select individuals that will help us best serve this very diverse region.

 What’s next